 The capacity of an all-in-one washer dryer is much smaller than a separate washer or dryer model.
 All-in-one washer dryers typically have between 2.3 to 4.5 cubic feet of interior space.
 In comparison, a full-size washer has an average of 5.0 cubic feet, and a dryer has an average of 7.4 cubic feet.
 This range is fine if you're living in a smaller household where an all-in-one model is most suitable.
 With 2.3 cubic feet of drum space, you can expect to wash two to three outfits at a time.
 A larger, 4.5-cubic-foot drum can tackle up to five outfits, or even a load of towels.

-Smart features in all-in-one washer dryers include being able to control and manage your model via an app on your phone, and load-sensing dispensers.
+Smart features in all-in-one washer dryers include the ability to control and manage your model via an app on your phone, and load-sensing dispensers.
 The app uses your home's WiFi to connect to your all-in-one model.
-Once connected, you're able to receive cycle alerts, and select settings from a remote location.
-The load-sensing dispenser reads the amount of soil within your load, and uses that reading to add just the right amount of detergent.
+Once connected, you're able to receive cycle alerts and select settings from a remote location.
+The load-sensing dispenser reads the amount of soil within your load and uses that reading to add just the right amount of detergent.
 Although combo units with smart features can be more expensive, they are typically a bit more efficient and streamlined.

 A steam function can be helpful if your household commonly deals with stains, gentle fabrics, or wrinkly clothes.
-Although it can leave your clothes feeling a bit moist at times, it can effectively remove dirt and bacteria by loosening them and pulling them out your clothes' fabric during a cycle.
-This feature is quite common in all-in-one models, but isn't a constant.
-When shopping, look for a steam function if you have allergies, children, or outdoorsy family members, or want an "extra" that's easy to use and affordable.
+Although it can leave your clothes feeling a bit moist at times, it can effectively remove dirt and bacteria by loosening them and pulling them out of your clothes' fabric during a cycle.
+This feature is quite common in all-in-one models but not every model will have it.
+When shopping, look for a steam function if you have allergies, children, or outdoorsy family members, or want an affordable "extra" perk that's easy to use.

 What is an all-in-one washer dryer?